-Students work to improve their reading, writing, speaking, and listening skills in English in a supportive, friendly environment.
-Class participants also learn about U.S. culture, government, and the responsibilities and benefits of citizenship.
-ESL classes are open to people from any country or culture.
-Classes at some sites are offered at either a beginner or intermediate/advanced level.
-The ultimate goal of the ESL course is to assist students in their transition to employment, training, or college study.
+Students will improve their reading, writing, speaking, and listening skills in a supportive, friendly environment.
+Participants also learn about U.S. culture, government, and the responsibilities and benefits of citizenship.
+The ultimate goal of ESL is to help students transition to high school equivalency completion, college education or training, and employment (or better employment).

-NIACC’s AEL program can also partner with local employers to offer English as a Second Language classes in the workplace.
-(A contribution to the class cost is encouraged.)
+NIACC’s AEL program also partners with local employers to offer ESL classes in the workplace.
+Contact the Director of Education to Employment for more information.